1134742323/starter-academic-2/content/authors/admin/_index.md

 Zihan Liu is a master student of civil engineering at Shanghai Jiao Tong University who will graduate in January, 2022.
 His research interests include rock mechanics, fracture mechanics and finite element method.
 He is a student member of the Chinese Society of Rock Mechanics and Engineering.

-Now, I'm wondering a PhD position.
+Now, I'm looking for a PhD position.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.